 How precious these wonderful white flowers are.
-Alone or in combination with any of the colours they are an asset to the garden.
+Alone or in combination with any of the colours they make an asset in the garden.

 We are continually searching for the best plant varieties out there and in our quest we have uncovered the most impressive Sweet Peas yet.
 ‘Sweet Seduction Sweet Peas’ were bred for the cut flower market; they are vigorous with long, strong stems and flower freely, exuding a delightful cloud of perfume.
 We are totally impressed with their vigour and lovely long stems.

-Sweet peas need a support to grow on; you can use tee pees, bamboo poles, plastic or jute netting, an old gate, wire mesh etc.
+Sweet Peas need a support to grow on; you can use tee pees, bamboo poles, plastic or jute netting, an old gate, wire mesh etc. the options are endless.

-Plant your ‘Sweet Seduction’ Sweet peas in humus rich, moist well drained soil.
+Plant your ‘Sweet Seduction’ Sweet Peas in humus rich, moist well drained soil.
 They will produce plenty of flowers if they have a nutrient rich base.
-It is a good idea to add regular doses of fertiliser, slow release or liquid.
+It is a good idea to add regular doses of fertiliser, slow release or liquid to encourage strong growth and lots of flowers.
 Plant in a sunny position and ensure good drainage and air flow.

-Once your sweet peas are up and growing you need to cut the flowers regularly – the more you pick the more you will have.
-This is fantastic as you are able to fill your home with the gorgeous, perfumed blooms and the more you pick, the more that will flower.
+Once your Sweet Peas are up and growing you need to cut the flowers regularly – the more you pick the more you will have.
+This is fantastic as you are able to fill your home with the gorgeous, perfumed blooms.